ianepperson/filestorage/README.md

 #### Configure the Store

-Although any file can import the [store}(#store), it will not actually be usable until you provide it some kind of configuration.
+Although any file can import the [store](#storagecontainer), it will not actually be usable until you provide it some kind of configuration.
 You do this by giving the store a handler.
-The library includes a few kinds of [handlers](#all-handlers) with different configuration setups, but for testing you can just use the [DummyHandler](#dummyhandler):
+The library includes a few kinds of [handlers](#handlers) with different configuration setups, but for testing it's easiest to just use the [DummyHandler](#dummyhandler):

 ```python
 from filestore.handlers import DummmyHandler